 Lower into a squat to tap the dumbbell on the right.

 Then explode up out of the squat, reaching both hands straight overhead as you perform a 180 mid-air to face the dumbbell on the left side of your mat.

 Land softly in a deep squat with hips, knees and toes facing the dumbbell on the left side of your mat.
 Tap the dumbbell on the left with your hand.

 Modification: Follow Rachel, on the left, and omit the squat jump with 180 rotation.
 Instead, perform a bodyweight squat and reach overhead; option to also add a calf raise.
 Alternate tapping opposite hand to opposite toe with each squat.

-7. 3 Bicep Curls + Half Bicep Curl Hold + Squat
+Three Bicep Curls, Half Bicep Curl Hold and Squat

 Targets: The long (outer) head of the biceps, and the short (inner) head of the biceps as well as the legs, glutes, quads, hamstrings and core.